Skip to content

 Returning data from a script

-As we have seen above, to return data when using a script, you specify a response file.
+To return data when using a script, you specify a response file or set the content to a string value.

-2. explicitly call the withFile(String) method in your script.
+1. explicitly call the withFile(String) method in your script, or

-Here's an example of the static file approach:
+Here's an example of setting the file from a script:

 ---